Hello. My name is erin christine bell.

 Sexological Bodywork – I obtained certification for this training.
 Many of the practices here I learned from Joseph Kramer’s work, as well as some practices through Barbara Carrellas’ work, and Aaron Rodriguez.
 Weaving into the somatic base I arrived with (founded primarily through time with horses and art making), the practices I learned in this field expanded my earlier learning.

 Friends and Colleagues – The way all my friends make me laugh, blow my mind with joyful-weirdness, or give me hugs has been fundamental to my life and inspires me every single time it happens.
-As well as the way they feed me and welcome me into their homes, like Eva Boodman, Patty Farrell, Quince Marcum.
-K La Spruce regularly steadies my sail with life-work decisions.
-Anais Adair and Amy Seiffert expand my capacity to giggle and frolic. the way Matt Knowles cares for his kitty and plant friends, and feeds his people-friends continues to inspire me.
-Eleanor Warner and Susannah Rosenthal often say words and ideas which make my mind sparkle and expand my imagination-feelings.
-The organizing work of Lily Paulina always energizes me.
-I often feel magic and life learning emerge through collective time spent with my friends + colleagues Amélie Gaulier, Barbu Panaitescu, K La Spruce, Mäks Roßmöller, T.T., Shannon Stewart, Florian Filtzinger, Leah Krauss, River Drosera and Lilli have helped me navigate conundrums, joys + foibles of somatic practitioner worlds on many occasions.
+As well as the way they feed me and welcome me into their hearts and homes, like Eva Boodman, Patty Farrell, Quince Marcum.
+K La Spruce, Anais Adair, Amy Seiffert, Susannah Rosenthal thrill my soul with their very existence + help me giggle and frolic.
+The way Matt Knowles cares for his kitty and plant friends, and feeds his people-friends fills my heart.
+The organizing work of Lily Paulina inspires me.
+I could never have made it through school without my #teamsloth, Logan Williams.
+River Drosera and Lilli have helped me navigate conundrums, joys + foibles of somatic practitioner worlds on many occasions.
 There are many more, these are just a few.

 Social-Enviro Justice Work – My first exposure to justice work was through Critical Resistance.
 Some of my learning has been through on-the-ground work like mutual aid, protests, and collective process work – towards undoing ingrained, oppressive ways.
 Much of my learning has been through readings (some of this list, coming soon).
 Like many people, I felt myself fundamentally change in relation to the movements for Black lives in 2020.
 Importantly, it was not until 2020 that indigenous work changed my notion of “pristine wilderness“.
 Understanding that this idea is a myth formed by settler-colonizers feels like one of the most important learnings of my life.